Dean du Plessis: Career

 Dean's obsession for the game saw him collect the home phone numbers of Dave Houghton, Grant Flower and Alistair Campbell and discuss cricket in length with them.
 His knowledge about the game impressed Ravi Shastri, who allowed Dean to sit in the commentary box.
 The commentators eventually started chatting with him, and asking for his opinions.
-His first stint as a commentator was when his childhood friend Neil Manthorp, who was doing radio commentary for ESPNcricinfo allowed him a 15-minute stint.
+His first stint as a commentator was when his childhood friend Neil Manthorp, who was doing radio commentary for Cricinfo allowed him a 15-minute stint.
 Dean's knowledge impressed the Cricinfo team, who hired him for the rest of the series.

 His television debut was in 2003 with Mike Haysman during Zimbabwe's second one-day international with West Indies at the Queens Sports Club, in Bulawayo.
 He has traveled to South Africa and Bangladesh as part of the commentary team for different studios.
 He has also been a regular contributor and columnist for The Herald and The Daily News since 2010.